Definition and purpose of origination fees

 Is an origination fee a one-time fee?

-Yes, an origination fee is a one-time fee that is charged for your lender’s services when buying a home or refinancing your mortgage.
+Yes, an origination fee is a one-time fee that pays for your lender’s services when buying a home or refinancing your mortgage.

-An origination fee is charged by lenders for the services they provide, and the fee is assessed at closing.
 Origination fees can be waived, but that usually results in a higher interest rate, which can end up costing a borrower more money in the long run.
-Your best bet for avoiding a mortgage origination fee is to have the home seller pay for your closing costs.
+Your best bet to avoid a mortgage origination fee is to have the home seller pay your closing costs.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: